Frequently Asked Questions

 Alternatively, if you have too much waste then please take it to one of Hertfordshire County Council's Household Waste Recycling Centres.
 However you will need to be aware that they will expect you to recycle what you can.

-Any excess glass, tins, paper or plastic bottles can be taken to the local recycling centres.
+Any excess glass, tins, paper, cardboard or plastic bottles can be taken to the local recycling centres.

 The council recognises that a small number of residents will be unable to use wheeled bins, for example terraced properties opening directly on to pavement or road, with no accessible rear storage.